-The possibilities really are endless, but there are distinct styles of kitchen that you can veer towards to help you refine what you actually want.
+The fourth of the six questions to ask when buying a new kitchen is ‘what style do I want?
+The possibilities really are endless!
+Check out the styles that you can veer towards to help you refine what you actually want.

 Do you want a sleek, minimalist look, with flat doors with or without handles?
 Then perhaps a more modern fitted kitchen is the right direction for you.